gabriel-kwesie/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Then work the ticket to completion, logged in as Jane Assign the ticket to yourself (Jane)
+Then work the ticket to completion, logged in as agent one > Assign the ticket to yourself >
-Reply giving an update on the ticket
+Reply giving an update on the ticket >
-Give a final reply
+Give a final reply >
 Set the status of the ticket to resolved
 </p>
 <br />